tommyettinger/anim8-gdx/README.md

     - CHAOTIC_NOISE has the opposite problem; it never keeps the same artifacts between frames, even if those frames are identical.
 This was also the behavior of NEUE in 0.3.0, but has since been changed.
     - For very small palettes, OVERBOARD can have noticeable diagonal lines from the Burkes dither it is based on.
-So can BURKES, of course, but OCEANIC does a good job at avoiding these.
+So can BURKES, of course, but OCEANIC and SEASIDE do a good job at avoiding these.

 You can set the strength of most of these dithers using PaletteReducer's, PNG8's, or AnimatedGif's `setDitherStrength(float)` methods (use the method on the class that is producing output).
 For NONE,